jiho/discus/doc/User Guide.markdown

 * For R, search for `-slave` and replace it by `-vanilla`

-Hopefully, having to do that should not happen very often.
+Hopefully, you should not have to do that very often.